aliabbaka/ai201-project2-fitfindr-starter/README.md

 <!-- Answer both questions with at least 2–3 sentences each. -->

-**One way planning.md helped during implementation:**

-**One divergence from your spec, and why:**
+**One way planning.md helped during implementation:** tells me what each catgory stores such as size will not be a float but a string **One divergence from your spec, and why:**

 ---